Originally featured in Points West magazine in Fall/Winter 2017

 Q Street Buffalo by Alexander Phimister Proctor

 In 2016, the Buffalo Bill Center of the West accepted a remarkable gift of paintings, plasters, and bronzes by Alexander Phimister Proctor, along with related historical material.
 The gift culminated more than a decade of donations to the Center on behalf of the Proctor family and the A. Phimister Proctor Museum in Hansville, Washington.
-Among the treasures is an exceptional cast of Proctor’s Q Street Buffalo.
+An exceptional cast of Proctor’s Q Street Buffalo is among the treasures.

-Proctor created four immense sculptures of buffalo to decorate the Dumbarton—or Q Street— Bridge in Washington, DC.
-This tabletop-sized cast of Q Street Buffalo was made after the original maquette for those colossal bridge statues.
+Proctor created four immense sculptures of buffalo to decorate the Dumbarton—or Q Street—Bridge in Washington, DC.
+This tabletop-sized cast was made after the original maquette for those colossal bridge statues.
 Both the large and small versions of Proctor’s sculpture contributed to the dialogue around conservation of the American bison and bolstered the bison’s status as a national emblem and symbol of the American West.

-Q Street Buffalo complements and enhances the Center’s extensive holdings of Proctor material and is now exhibited alongside a trove of other original Proctor artworks in the Whitney Western Art Museum.
+This sculpture complements and enhances the Center’s extensive holdings of Proctor material.
+The Whitney Western Art Museum exhibits it alongside a trove of other original Proctor artworks in the Whitney Western Art Museum.

 Proctor, Untitled (self-portrait), 1882.
 Oil on paperboard.
 Gift of A. Phimister Proctor Museum with special thanks to Sandy and Sally Church, 2.16.9.
 Photography: William J. O’Connor.